 She wanted to avoid downsizing too — because she would be faced with real estate commissions on the sale of her condo, as well as land transfer taxes on the new condo.
 There may not be enough left over to pay off all her debts.

 So… how did we keep Lara in her home AND rid her of the beastly debt?

-Re-mortgage Lara’s home to eliminate all her debts.
+The ASKROSS solution: Re-mortgage Lara’s home to consolidate her debts

 We decided to leave her current first mortgage intact — it will mature at the end of June 2019 – in one and half years.
 This way, there is no prepayment penalty AND no increase to her monthly mortgage payment.

 Instead, we arranged a special private mortgage for Lara – tailored to mature on the exact same date as her first mortgage.
 At that time, she can seamlessly combine both mortgages into one new one.

 We knew cash flow is a concern for Lara, so this mortgage was structured, so there is NO MONTHLY PAYMENT.

 We made the mortgage loan amount large enough so that Lara can prepay the entire interest obligation right at day one.
 In fact, the mortgage covered ALL COSTS AND FEES.
 The net result being:

 - $75,000 of unsecured debts paid in full.
 No credit facilities were closed — she still has them if she needs them in the future